https://www.deakin.edu.au/__data/assets/image/0006/1944789/32195_LawCyber-Security_hero.jpg

 Course structure

 To complete the Bachelor of Laws/Bachelor of Cyber Security, students must attain a total of 40 credit points consisting of 16 credit points from the Bachelor of Cyber Security and 24 credit points from the Bachelor of Laws.
 Most units (think of units as 'subjects') are equal to 1 credit point.
-Course requirements for both the Bachelor of Cyber Security (S334) and the Bachelor of Laws (M312) must be satisfied plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module and unit, SIT010 Safety Induction Program.
+Course requirements for both the Bachelor of Cyber Security (S334) and the Bachelor of Laws (M312) must be satisfied plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity and Respect at Deakin and unit, SIT010 Safety Induction Program.
 Most students choose to study 4 units per trimester, and usually undertake 2 trimesters each year.

 The 16 credit points from the Bachelor of Cyber Security include:-

-Students undertaking this combined degree are not required to undertake SIT306 IT Placement.
+Note: Students undertaking this combined degree are not required to undertake SIT306 IT Placements and Industry Experience.

 The 24 credit points from the Bachelor of Laws include:-